eloquent/phpstan-phony/README.md

 ## Usage

-If you use [phpstan/extension-installer], no configuration is necessary.
+- When using [phpstan/extension-installer], no configuration is necessary.
-Alternatively, an include can be added to the PHPStan configuration:
+- Alternatively, an include can be added to the PHPStan configuration:

 ```yaml
 includes: